Event-AHU/SlowFast_Event_Track/README.md

 ## Train & Test
 ```
-# train
+# Stage1
-bash train.sh (You can choose to train either the Slow Tracker or the Fast Tracker in )
+bash train.sh for train, bash test.sh for test.
+(You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")

-# test
+# Stage2
-bash test.sh
+bash train.sh for train, bash test.sh for test.
+(You can choose the Slow Tracker or the Fast Tracker in "Stage1/experiments/sftrack/**.yaml")
 ```

 ### Test FLOPs, and Speed